tzbee/web-feed/README.md

 ### remove

-Removes a plugin to the application
+Removes a plugin from the application

 `crawler remove --module=module-id`